BeehiveForum/BeehiveForum/docs/readme.txt

 "skillz", to create a database for your forum to live in.
 Take note of the database name, as you will need it when you run the install script.

-BeehiveForum would prefer its very own database, but if you can't provide that it should work in an existing one.
+Beehive Forum would prefer its very own database, but if you can't provide that it should work in an existing one.

 1.2.3 MySQL permissions
 =======================

-As a minimum BeehiveForum requires the following privileges granted on the user account it will use for interacting with your database:
+As a minimum Beehive Forum requires the following privileges granted on the user account it will use for interacting with your database:

 SELECT, CREATE, CREATE TEMPORARY TABLES, GRANT, INSERT, ALTER, UPDATE,